choderalab/assaytools/docs/theory.rst

 Currently, ``AssayTools`` supports absorbance measurements made at either (or both) the excitation and emission wavelengths.
 Absorbance measurements performed at the excitation wavelength help constrain the extinction coefficient for :ref:`primary inner filter effects <primary-inner-filter-effect>`, while absorbance measurements at the emission wavelength help constrain the extinction coefficients for :ref:`secondary inner filter effects <secondary-inner-filter-effect>`.
 Note that even if plates that are not highly transparent in the excitation or emission wavelengths are used, this still provides useful information---this effect is corrected for by inferring the plate absorbance :math:`A_\mathrm{plate}` at the appropriate wavelengths.

+.. note:: Currently, ``AssayTools`` only models absorbance for the ligand, using data from wells in which only ligand in buffer is present.
+In the future, we intend to extend this to support absorbance of all components.

 Observed absorbance
 """""""""""""""""""